hsanchez7934/nfl-player-list-hs/README.md

-##Update code
+# Updated code

 Updated code with added features.

-Features added:
+# Features added:

-Filter by player name
+Filter by player name.

 Sort by weight, height, average pick, and alphabetically.

-Sort by position; QB, WR, RB, and TE
+Sort by position; QB, WR, RB, and TE.